 “We are near the top Aunt.
 Let’s sleep until dawn and then we can find the ridge path”.
 Together on soft pine needles wrapped in a blanket they slept, barely aware of passing rain until dawn finds them in the forest gloom.

 Aunt’s eyes open slowly.
 “Are you sure you know where we’re going?” she asks, pulling the blanket close about her face.

-They reluctantly leave the warmth, rise, stretch, fold the blanket and strap it to the pony.
+They reluctantly leave the warmth, rise, stretch, fold the blanket and strap it with all their clothes and food to the horse’s saddle.
 Then they pick their way through the shadows towards sunlight ahead.
 Soon they emerge into a clearing of brightly sparkling, dew-soaked grass

 Gossamer stops to feel the sun’s rays on her face.
 Her heart sings in the fresh morning air, but she is alert to danger and senses a presence.